polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 As Substrate is built with [the Rust programming language](https://www.rust-lang.org/), the first thing you will need to do is prepare the development enviroment, these steps will vary based on the computer's operating system.
 You can utilize helpful utilities from the Rust toolchain to configure the Rust development environment.
-Note that these steps will be the same for all Unix-based operating systems discussed on this page.

 ### Unix-Based Operating Systems